The global burden of stroke and heart attack

 Acid-induced cell death during stroke and heart attack

 The heart and brain are highly metabolically active organs that require oxygen to produce enough biochemical energy (ATP) to carry out their critical physiological functions.
 Thus, the loss of oxygen supply during stroke and MI is a life-threatening event for these organs.
 In order to salvage tissue, they switch to anaerobic glycolysis to produce ATP in the absence of oxygen.
 While this alternative method of fuel utilisation is critical to supply energy in the short-term, a failure to quickly re-establish oxygen supply leads to a build-up of lactate, the end-product of the glycolytic pathway.
-This is analogous to the build of lactate in your muscles during high-intensity exercise.
+This is analogous to the build-up of lactate in your muscles during high-intensity exercise.
 Low heart and brain pH due to lactate accumulation are strongly correlated with mortality following MI and stroke, respectively.

 The mechanisms by which tissue acidosis leads to cell death has been a subject of conjecture for decades, but recent breakthroughs by Infensa scientists and other groups have identified acid-sensing ion channel 1a (ASIC1a) as a key mediator of acid-induced cell death in both the heart and brain.
 ASIC1a is activated when the pH falls below 7, and this triggers cell death pathways that cause heart muscle cells and neurons to commit suicide.
 Infensa scientists have shown that inhibition of ASIC1a can greatly reduce tissue damage after stroke and MI.